MShepelin/UnrealEngine5Learning/README.md

 The game was successfully packaged for Win64.

-## Medium level
+## Middle level

 ### Advanced Game Mechanics

 To implement an advanced game mechanic I chose to add a gravity mode to the existing gun.
-I also added UI to show which gun mode is currently used ("shooting" or "gravity changing").
+I also added UI to show which gun mode was used ("shooting" or "gravity changing").

 <img src="./Images/gravityGun.png" style="zoom:50%;" />

-UI works in a simple event-driven way - it listens to an event located in player character and reflects it's changes based on variables dispatched by this event.
-Gravity gun implementation is based on the usage of physics handle component similar to [the way described in this video](https://danny-padron09.medium.com/using-the-physics-handle-to-grab-objects-in-unreal-70ec9e5382f4).
-It's important to note that the way this gravity gun works is different from Half Life.
-Namely, the object is not rotated to face the player, instead the object is just touched by a virtual hand, so to say.
+UI was implemented in a simple event-driven way - it listened to an event located in player character and reflected it's changes based on variables dispatched by this event.
+Gravity gun implementation was based on the usage of physics handle component similar to [the way described in this video](https://danny-padron09.medium.com/using-the-physics-handle-to-grab-objects-in-unreal-70ec9e5382f4).
+It's important to note that the way this gravity gun was designed was different from Half Life.
+Namely, the object was not rotated to face the player, instead the object was just touched by a virtual hand, so to say.